Regulatory actions for June 27, 2025

 June 27, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Atmo Biosciences.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Aldeyra, Biocity, Carsgen, Emmaus, Pint, Theravance, Viatris.

 Briefs